The University of Southern Queensland offers an MPJM program by distance education. It is a program comprising twelve subjects.

 Semester 2,2015 - 3 July 2015

-On completion of the Master of Project Management, students may apply for entry into the Master of Business Administration program.
-The number of courses to be completed to satisfy the requirements to graduate from the Master of Business Administration will depend on the courses completed in the Master of Project Management.
-Students may be able to articulate from the Master of Project Management into the Master of Management program.
+On completion of the Master of Project Management, students may apply for entry into the Doctor of Business Administration (DBAR) program.
+The number of courses to be completed to satisfy the requirements to graduate from the Doctor of Business Administration will depend on the courses completed in the Master of Project Management.
+Students wishing to consider this option should contact the Faculty of Business, Education, Law and Arts.

-Candidates who do not hold a bachelor degree will be considered for admission to the Postgraduate Certificate in Business if they have had a minimum of five years full-time equivalent relevant work experience.
-On successful completion of the Postgraduate Certificate in Business (with a GPA of 4.0) students may articulate into the Master of Project Management.
+Candidates who do not hold a bachelor degree will be permitted to enroll in the Graduate Certificate of Business only, provided that they meet the work experience requirement.
+Upon completion of the Graduate Certificate of Business they will be eligible to articulate to the Master of Project Management.

-Note: There are limited places available so an early submission of your application will improve your cchances of obtaining a place in the MPRM program.
+Note: There are limited places available so an early submission of your application will improve your chances of obtaining a place in the MPJM program.

 Please note that you will need to include a CV of your working experience and certified copies of all qualifications with your application in order for USQ to evaluate your application.